Hood Fire Suppression System & Hood Suppression for Restaurants

 Commercial kitchens in restaurants, hotels, hospitals, schools, catering facilities, and other locations must have robust fire and life safety systems in place to protect employees and guests during an emergency.
 According to the NFPA, over 61% of fires in restaurants start in the kitchen, and in hotels, over 50% of fires are related to cooking.
 That is why it is essential for commercial kitchens to have hood suppression systems in place and inspected often for proper operation.

-Since 2002, Performance Systems Integration has been providing fire and life safety services to businesses throughout Washington and Oregon.
+Since 2002, Performance Systems Integration has been providing fire and life safety services to businesses throughout Washington, Oregon, and the Bay Area.
 Our company can inspect, test, and service hood suppression systems for commercial kitchens, and our technicians are available 24/7 for emergency repairs.
 We offer superior service and support, and we are eager to be the primary source for all your fire safety, life safety, and compliance needs.

 Make sure the hood fire suppression systems at your facility are in good working order with inspections, testing, and more from our team at PSI.
-Contact us today to schedule a consultation in Seattle, WA or Portland, OR.
+Contact us today to schedule a consultation in Washington, Oregon, or the Bay Area.

 - Prevent injuries – A fire in a confined area like a commercial kitchen can often lead to serious injuries.
 A hood suppression system prevents injuries, and can often save lives.